hi, i'm Lisa

-FKA Irons Spektra Xion pen with Kwadron or Killer Ink needles usually in bugpin 3rl or single needle.
+Bishop Power Wand 4.2 Packer or FKA Irons Spektra Xion pen with Cheyenne, DaVinci or Kwadron needles usually in 3rl or single needle.

 advice for aspiring tattoo artists?

 Draw all the time.
-The fundamentals and develop your own style.
+The fundamentals, different styles and begin developing your own style.
 It will make the transition to tattooing easier.

 If you haven't already, start your online portfolio of designs, Instagram is recommended.
-It's a good idea to start growing your audience before you start tattooing.
+It's a good idea to start growing your audience and garnering interest before you start tattooing.

 Apply for apprenticeships, this is the safest way to learn.
 Email shops and look for a mentor with at least 5+ year experience.